YuboLuo/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a final year Ph.D. student (`currently in the job market`) in the Department of Computer Science, UNC-Chapel Hill, working with Prof. Shahriar Nirjon.
-My current research interest lies in the intersection of machine learning and embedded systems.
-My projects are mostly related to leveraging machine learning algorithms to improve system performance, e.g., energy consumption and time latency, especially on resource-constrained systems.
+My name is Yubo Luo amd I am a Research Scientist at Meta.
+I obtained my PhD degree in Computer Science from UNC-Chapel Hill in 2023, advised by Dr. Shahriar Nirjon.
+My PhD research interest lied in the intersection of machine learning and embedded systems.
+My projects were mostly related to leveraging machine learning algorithms to improve system performance, e.g., energy consumption and time latency, especially on resource-constrained systems.
 {style="text-align: justify;"}

-During my PhD Journey, I have finished three internships at Meta, Amazon and Nokia Bell Labs, respectively.
-Previously, I received my Master's degree from Tsinghua University in 2017 and Bachelor's degree from Central South University in 2014.
+During my PhD Journey, I had three internships at Meta, Amazon and Nokia Bell Labs, respectively.
+Before that, I received my Master's degree from Tsinghua University in 2017 and Bachelor's degree from Central South University in 2014.
 {style="text-align: justify;"}